rubysg/ruby_pair_programming/README.md

 Then Ruby Pair Programming might just be the thing you need!

 ##What is Pair Programming?
-From Wikipedia: "Pair programming is an agile software development technique in which two programmers work together at one workstation.
-One, the driver, writes code while the other...reviews each line of code as it is typed in.
-The two programmers switch roles frequently."
+From Wikipedia: "Pair programming is an agile software development technique in which two programmers *work together at one workstation*.
+One, the driver, writes code while the other...reviews each line of code as it is typed in. *The two programmers switch roles frequently*."

 ##About the Ruby Pair Programming Session
+- It's a 3 hour guided session for people at all levels: beginner, intermediate or expert
 - The objective of this session is to learn during the process.
 Don't fret if at the end of the day you find that you haven't achieved anything "productive"
-- Different people will use different tools (editors, test frameworks, etc).
-You might be unfamiliar with your pair's setup, but take this as a chance to learn something new.
-Maybe you will like what you see!
 - Ruby, Ruby, Ruby - we'll allow you to use other technologies, e.g., Javascript :) but please focus on using Ruby as the primary language
 - Ruby doesn't just mean Rails.
 Feel free to work on a script, start a gem, hack on a Sinatra app, etc
 - Use Test Driven Development if you can (or at least have tests in place).
 Despite what some people think, we've found that TDD works well in most circumstances
+- Different people will use different tools (editors, test frameworks, etc).
+You might be unfamiliar with your pair's setup, but take this as a chance to learn something new.
+Maybe you will like what you see!
 - Pair programming doesn't strictly have to be pairs.
 If !n.modulo(2).zero? we can have a triplet group

 ##What to Bring